uraimo/Awesome-Swift-Playgrounds/README.md

 * [Geometry with Swift](https://github.com/dbbudd/Geometry-Swift-PlaygroundBook) - In this course your students will learn the fundamentals of Swift 3 programming, using geometry as their context for learning.
 * [Image Filtering](https://github.com/lennet/image-filtering) - A Swift playgroundbook about Image Filtering. 🌟
 * [Spacetime Rhapsody](https://github.com/hollisliu/Spacetime-Rhapsody) - A Swift Playground visualizing gravity based on Einstein's Theory of General Relativity. 🌟
-* [Guilloche Pattern Playground Book](https://github.com/TheWildHorse/GuillochePlayground) - Learn more about this pattern you see every day, but probably never knew it was really carefully designed. 🍁
-* [Accessibility](https://github.com/xReee/wwdc2018) - Accessibility for iOS developers. 🍁

 ## Learning Swift
 *Some interesting playgrounds to learn Swift*

+* [What's new in Swift 4](https://github.com/ole/whats-new-in-swift-4) - An Xcode playground showing off the new features in Swift 4.0. 🍁 🌟
+* [What's new in Swift 4.2](https://github.com/ole/whats-new-in-swift-4-2) - An Xcode playground showing off the new features in Swift 4.2. 🍁 🌟
+* [Codable Playground](https://github.com/filip-zielinski/CodablePlayground) - Playground that demonstrates advanced uses of Codable. 🍁
+* [Generics In Swift](https://github.com/LukeSkywalker55/Generics-In-Swift) - Playground that explains generics. 🍁
+* [Swift String Cheat Sheet](https://github.com/kharrison/Playground-Strings) - A quick guide to using Strings with Swift. 🍁
+* [About Swift](https://github.com/NicolaLancellotti-About/About-Swift) - A playground about Swift language.  🍁
 * [The Swift Programming Language Playgrounds](https://github.com/danielpi/Swift-Playgrounds) - 40+ playgrounds, one for each chapter of Apple's Swift book. 🌟
 * [Swift Hack Pack](https://github.com/GuildSA/swift-hack-pack) - Collection of playgrounds that teaches Swift.
 * [The Swift Summary Book](https://github.com/jakarmy/swift-summary) - A summary of Apple's Swift language. 🌟
 * [Swifter Tips](https://github.com/swifter-tips/Playground) - Examples for every feature of the Swift language.
-* [About Swift](https://github.com/NicolaLancellotti-About/About-Swift) - A playground about Swift language.
 * [MPCS51032 UChicago iOS Course](https://github.com/uchicago-mobi/mcps51032-2017-spring-playground) - Playgrounds from the 2017 Spring iOS course of the University of Chicago.
-* [What's new in Swift 4](https://github.com/ole/whats-new-in-swift-4) - An Xcode playground showing off the new features in Swift 4.0. 🍁 🌟
-* [Codable Playground](https://github.com/filip-zielinski/CodablePlayground) - Playground that demonstrates advanced uses of Codable 🍁

 ## Learning Swift: Advanced Topics
 *Advanced topics, useful once you have mastered the basics of the language*